panda7789/docs.cs-cz/docs/framework/unmanaged-api/metadata/imetadataassemblyemit-setmanifestresourceprops-method.md

 ms.locfileid: "74434439"
 ---
 # <a name="imetadataassemblyemitsetmanifestresourceprops-method"></a>IMetaDataAssemblyEmit::SetManifestResourceProps – metoda
-Modifies the specified `ManifestResource` metadata structure.
+Upraví zadanou `ManifestResource` strukturu metadat.

 ## <a name="syntax"></a>Syntaxe